darealshinji/vapoursynth-plugins/tdeintmod/README.md

 False = don't

 - mi: The number of required combed pixels inside any of the blockx by blocky sized blocks on the frame for the frame to be considered combed.
 While cthresh controls how "visible" or "strong" the combing must be, this setting controls how much combing there must be in any localized area (a blockx by blocky sized window) on the frame.
 Min setting = 0, max setting = blockx x blocky (at which point no frames will ever be detected as combed).

-- edeint: Allows the specification of an external clip from which to take interpolated pixels instead of having TDeintMod use its internal interpolation method.
-If a clip is specified, then TDeintMod will process everything as usual except that instead of computing interpolated pixels itself it will take the needed pixels from the corresponding spatial positions in the same frame of the edeint clip.
-To disable the use of an edeint clip simply don't specify a value for edeint.

 - metric: Sets which spatial combing metric is used to detect combed pixels.
 ```